Hawkgirl had a marriage problem…

 So, DC is not opposed to gay marriage, they are opposed to marriage (period).

 Want more proof?
 The marriage between Adam Strange of Earth and Alanna of the planet Rann that I mentioned early.
 This occurred in JLA issue 121 in 1975.
-Yet, I thought they were married in 1965 in Hawkman issue #18.
+Yet, I thought they were married in 1967 in Hawkman issue #18.
 It sure looked that way.
-Apparently, it made sense to delay it for ten years.
+Apparently, it made sense to delay it for eight years.

 I guess they figure that comic book readers do not pay attention to detail.